 An interactive map showing our interpretation of Coronado's route with county lines superimposed on it is provided in Figure 13.

-An upcoming article will construct a proposed timeline for this route.
+Our next article constructs a proposed timeline for this route.

 By David Carson